sourcegraph/about/content/blogposts/2024/how-cody-provides-remote-repository-context.md

   alt="Sourcegraph instance setup for indexing repositories" />

 _(There’s a lot of machinery under the hood to make this system work.
-Part 2 of this blog (coming soon) will explain how exactly Sourcegraph indexes code and keeps it fresh to support this functionality)_
+Part 2 of this blog, coming soon, will explain how exactly Sourcegraph indexes code and keeps it fresh to support this functionality)_

 ## What remote context awareness means for Cody users